Skip to main content

 For history faculty.

 2024-25 graduating History majors are invited to the annual History Department Graduation Reception the afternoon of May 9.
 The reception will include our annual awards and graduation recognition, with a gift for each graduating senior in attendance.
+Opening remarks by Franklin College Dean Dr. Anna Stenport.
 We would like to take a group photo of our prospective graduates following the awards in the auditorium.
-Students are welcome to bring/wear their gowns and or caps!
-In addition, we…
+Students are welcome to…

 Support us